Posted on: March 20, 2020

 In certain countries like Sweden it’s legal to be a sex worker but illegal to visit a sex worker.
 What do you think of the Nordic model approach to prostitution?

 Mariska: A big mistake.
 A very big mistake!
 I’ve seen in countries like France what that is doing, the harm that it’s doing to sex workers.
 It’s such a stupid idea and proof for me that the people who come up with these ideas are not interested in sex workers safety or rights.
-Governments and countries that are in favour of this model simply do this to discourage prostitution with the hope of banning it completely from their countries.
-They say that they’re doing it for the sex workers but I don’t believe them at all.
+Governments and countries that are in favour of the Swedish/Nordic model simply do this to discourage prostitution with the hope of banning it completely from their countries.
+They say that they’re doing it for the sex workers but I don’t believe that at all.
 It’s very clear what this law is actually doing to sex workers.
 It’s forcing them to work in very dangerous circumstances.
 It discourages sex work in a way but in practice sex workers continue with their job legally.
 It will only make them more protective of their customers so more willing to work in circumstances that protect their customers.
 Those places are often the streets, the woods, illegal brothels or home based prostitution.
 Where there is no control or help if anything goes wrong.
 What I also see happening is that the good customer, the well paying customer gets afraid to visit a sex worker.
 You lose the good guys as customers.
 The people that don’t care will continue to go and those are usually the customers that are higher risk, and have less money.